danniellejones/cp3405_project/setup.md

 10. Open approved pull request
 11. Click merge
 12. If own branch (not developement or main) you may opt to delete branch

+**Updating Your Branch After Merges**
+Once others have merged into development, you can follow these steps to update your own branches.

+STEP 1
+You will need to update the **development branch** with the latest changes.
+To start, switch to your development branch `git checkout development`, get the latest changes to the branch  `git fetch` and  update the branch with those changes `git pull` from origin/development.

+STEP 2
+Update **your branch** with the latest changes from development.

+Option A
+Merge development into your branch (it is the opposite direction to the merging into development), `git checkout your-branch`, then `git merge development`.

+OR

+Option B
+**Recommended:  if your confused about git merge and how it works** delete your branch by first switching to development `git checkout development`,  then deleting your branch `git branch -d <your-branch>` and re-make a new branch to track origin/development (`git checkout -b new-branch-name origin/development`).
 //-------------------------------------------------------------------------------------------------

 ## Integrated Development Environment (IDE)